reliablerascal/fl-legislation-etl/README.md

 <br><br>
 # Ongoing Development Process
 ## Data Quirks and Other E-Varmints Standing in My Righteous Path
-* A key focusing constraint is the short-term duration of my internship.
-This motivates an upfront emphasis on clear documentation and future-proofing my work.
+* The short-term duration of my internship motivates an upfront emphasis on future-proofing my work through clear documentation.
-* LegiScan data is originally tracked within a [relational database](https://api.legiscan.com/dl/Database_ERD.png), but API requests are returned as [nested JSONs](https://legiscan.com/misc/LegiScan_API_User_Manual.pdf).
+* While LegiScan data is originally tracked within a [relational database](https://api.legiscan.com/dl/Database_ERD.png), API requests are returned as [nested JSONs](https://legiscan.com/misc/LegiScan_API_User_Manual.pdf).
 These nested JSONs are sometimes redundant and can lead to messy/bloated/error-prone data frames.
 In my opinion, long-term scalability is best ensured by restoring data to a relational database format with well-defined primary keys.
 * The jury's still out for me regarding the usefulness of **Shiny** as a web application framework.
 I'm an old-school hand coder, so I may not find the tradeoffs in development speed vs. customizatability to be worthwhile.
 I'm developing the pipeline to facilitate future non-Shiny development.

 ## What I'm Learning
 I'm continuing to re-tool from commercial database design tools (esp.
 Microsoft) to open source tools.
-* This is my first **Postgres** database and my first **R** project, but I'm finding both very easy to pick up based on existing SQL Server and Python experience
+* This is my first **Postgres** database and my first **R** project, but I'm finding both very easy to pick up based on my SQL Server and Python experience
 * I'm really learning to appreciate working within an IDE with **R Studio**- particularly the ability to view entire dataframes and see a quick summary view of the number of rows and columns in each dataframe.
-I may likewise look for an IDE in developing future Python projects.
+I may likewise look for an IDE when developing future Python projects.
 * Other tools I'm picking up include **draw.io** for database diagramming and **Docker** for containerization.